 "The Angle" and the "Clump of Trees" Became Landmarks

 As the Confederates came close to the Union lines, they focused on a clump of trees that would become a grim landmark.
 Nearby, a stone wall made a 90 degree turn, and “The Angle” also became an iconic spot on the battlefield.

-Despite the withering casualties, and the hundreds of dead and wounded left behind, several thousand Confederates made it to the Union defensive line.
+Despite the withering casualties, and the hundreds of dead and wounded left behind, several thousand Confederates reached the Union defensive line.
 Brief and intense scenes of combat, much of it hand to hand, occurred.
 But the Confederate attack had failed.

 The attackers who survived were taken prisoner.
 The dead and wounded littered the field.
 Witnesses were stunned by the carnage.
 A mile of fields seemed covered with bodies.

 As survivors of the infantry charge made their way back to the Confederate positions, it was clear the battle had taken a massively bad turn for Robert E. Lee and his Army of Northern Virginia.
 The invasion of the North had been stopped.